 - Raise awareness of the importance of reporting adverse events, and highlight the need for there to be a Government agency tasked with taking a proactive role in studying the longevity and severity of adverse events.

 - Provide COVID-19 vaccine injured people with a national platform that helps them find local and international resources and support services.

 - Profile the community of COVID-19 vaccine injured people in Australia to better understand the diversity of challenges being faced.

-- Lobby for national recognition and community awareness of the science and patient experience of under-acknowledged, and serious injuries from COVID-19 vaccines (including Long Haul Post-Vaccine Syndrome).
+- Lobby for national recognition and community awareness of the science and patient experience of under-acknowledged, and serious injuries from COVID-19 vaccines (including Long Vaccine Syndrome).